tan-yong-sheng/gcp-htcondor-workflow-management/setup_docs/Part 5 - Challenges we have met.md

 <....
 PYTHON SCRPIT TO TRAIN MODEL HERE WHICH UTILIZE THE HYPERPARAMETERS ABOVE ....>
 ```

+We'll be using queue to loop the arguments row by row to train a single model with different hyperparameters (= hyperparameter tuning):

 - File location: `/home/tanyongsheng_net/data/scripts/hyperparameter_tuning.sub`
 ```
 executable = /home/tanyongsheng_net/data/scripts/hyperparameter_tuning.py